Healthy Hydration Helps Dogs Beat Heat Stress

 How to Help an Overheated Dog

-- Sitting with a wet dog in a vehicle with the air conditioner blowing helps cooling
+- Sitting with a wet dog in a vehicle with the air conditioning blowing helps cooling.

 Monitor Your Dog’s Temperature

-- Immediately after hard work, a sporting dog’s temperature may be as high as 107 degrees.
-Within 5 minutes, the temperature should decline to below 104 degrees.
-If a dog’s temperature remains above 104 degrees, the dog is likely suffering from heat stress and requires immediate veterinary care
+Immediately after hard work, a sporting dog’s temperature may be as high as 107 degrees.
+Within five minutes, the temperature should decline to below 104 degrees.
+If a dog’s temperature remains above 104 degrees, the dog is likely suffering from heat stress and requires immediate veterinary care.